Auspicius of Toul

-Early life
+Life

 Bishop Auspicius was part of the Gallo-Roman aristocracy, also counting the Roman general of Frankish descent, Arbogast, famous under Theodosius the Great, among his ancestors.
 He was probably born in the early part of the 5th century, and succeeded Gelsimus as bishop of Toul around 478.
 After more than 500 years in the Roman Empire, the city of Toul (capital of the Leuci) had fallen under the power of Francia, and Auspicius was thus the first of the bishops of Toul to serve under the Franks.

 Sidonius died around 485, and it is likely that Auspicius died a few years later (perhaps about 490).
 His successor was the bishop Saint Ours.
-He was buried in the burial ground of St. Mansuy, where his body was found in 1070 under the episcopate of Pibon.
+He was buried in the burial ground of St. Mansuy.

 Writings

 His rare talents and virtues gained him the esteem of distinguished person of his time.
 He was a friend of the poet Sidonius Apollinaris, bishop of Clermont, and of Count Arbogast, the governor of Trier for Childeric I, and the three exchanged correspondence.